 We do not offer a fast track course for graduates but accept students on to year 3 of the five year course from:

 - St Andrews University, Scotland: Around 90 graduates annually from the 3 year Bachelor of Medical Sciences Honours degree.
 Application is via St Andrews University.

 - International Medical University, Malaysia; a small number of graduates annually from their 2-year, 6 months phase 1 programme in medical sciences.
 Application is via IMU.

-The School offers a small number of places for dental graduates with FDS, MFDs or MDF who are planning a career in Oral Maxillofacial Surgery and have full registration with the General Dental Council.
+Medicine at The University of Manchester offers a small number of places for dental graduates with FDS, MFDs or MDF who are planning a career in Oral Maxillofacial Surgery and have full registration with the General Dental Council.
 If you wish to apply, you are required to have full MDF, MFDS, or FDS at the time of application.
 Application is via UCAS for A106 point of entry 3.
 UKCAT, Maths at minimum Grade B in GCSE and English Language requirements apply.